Daniel K. Nomura

 Mapping Proteome-Wide Interactions of Environmental Chemicals to Uncover Novel Toxicological Mechanisms.
 We are environmentally exposed to countless synthetic chemicals on a daily basis, with an increasing number of these chemical exposures linked to adverse health effects.
 However, our understanding of the (patho)physiological effects of these chemicals remains poorly understood, due in part to a general lack of effort to systematically and comprehensively identify the direct interactions of environmental chemicals with biological macromolecules in mammalian systems in vivo.
 Understanding the direct protein targets of chemicals provides critical information on the types of biochemical and (patho)physiological effects that may be expected from exposure to the chemical.
 Our lab has been using activity-based and reactivity-based chemoproteomic strategies to comprehensively identify chemical-protein interactions in complex biological systems, which has in-turn allowed us to identify unique and novel toxicological mechanisms for many widely used chemicals in our environment.

-Long JZ, Svensson KJ, Bateman LA, Lin H, Kamenecka T, Lokurkar IA, Lou J, Rao RR, Chang MT, Jedrychowski MP, Paolo J, Griffin PR*, Nomura DK*, Spiegelman BM* (2016) PM20D1 secretion by thermogenic adipose cells regulates lipidated amino acid uncouplers of mitochondrial respiration.
-In press at Cell. (*co-corresponding authorship)
+Long JZ, Svensson KJ, Bateman LA, Lin H, Kamenecka T, Lokurkar IA, Lou J, Rao RR, Chang MT, Jedrychowski MP, Paolo J, Griffin PR, Nomura DK*, Spiegelman BM* (2016) PM20D1 secretion by thermogenic adipose cells regulates lipidated amino acid uncouplers of mitochondrial respiration.
+Cell 166, 424-435.
+PMID 27374330 (*co-corresponding authorship)

 Louie SM, Grossman EA, Crawford LA, Ding L, Camarda R, Huffman TR, Miyamoto DK, Goga A, Weerapana E, Nomura DK.
 (2016) GSTP1 is a driver of triple-negative breast cancer cell metabolism and pathogenicity.
 Cell Chemical Biology 5, 567-578.
 PMID 27185638